roman-kyzymenko/paliy-docs/privacy-policy/en.md

 - Personal information (name, email, phone)
 - Identifiers (device ID, advertising ID)
 - Location data
-- Contacts, photos, media, files
+- Contacts, photos, media, or files
 - Usage analytics
 - Any data that can identify you